Possum/LumaLocaleSwitcher/README.md

 There is no file chooser built in, so if you need to use a custom directory for some reason, you will have to write the path to /locales.conf manually.

+Changing the region emulation is not always a magic bullet, due to the way the 3ds services are set up.
+In particular, online play may not function even when the region emulation is set up properly.
+If you are receiving 003-0399, either give up or use a search engine to look for workarounds.

 **Bugs**

 Please report bugs at https://github.com/Possum/LumaLocaleSwitcher/